googleapis/release-please/README.md

 The next time Release Please runs, it will use that override section as the commit message instead of the merged commit message.

+:warning: **Important:** This feature will not work with plain merges because release-please does not know which commit(s) to apply the override to.
+[We recommend using squash-merge instead](#linear-git-commit-history-use-squash-merge).

 ## Release Please bot does not create a release PR.
 Why?